Save Extra Cost & Increase Your ROI Buy Now

 8. In the end, the head stakeholder will share their budget and the time barrier for the project.

-Feasibility Study: Brainstorming & Analysis
+• Feasibility Study: Brainstorming & Analysis

-In this second stage of the software development life cycle (SDLC), a senior developer will sit with his team and divide all the work among the team.
+This part of the phases can only be started after conducting the first meeting with the client.
+In this second stage of SDLC, a senior developer will sit with his team and divide all the work among the team.

-Besides, will also brainstorm the requirements, examine the software requirement specifications (SRS) and identify the best solutions to create the software.
+Besides, I will also brainstorm the requirements, examine the software requirement specifications (SRS) and identify the best solutions to create the software.

 In short, developer planning is to sketch down an initial demographic transformation based on the user requirement and software requirement specifications.
 And discuss which technology, design, programming language, and framework to use to get the best outcome.